Xacent-Global/odoo/addons/mass_mailing/README.md

 ------------------------

 Get a clean lead database that improves over the time using the performance of your mails.
-Odoo handle bounce mails efficiently, flag erroneous leads accordingly and gives you statistics on the quality of your leads.
+Platform handle bounce mails efficiently, flag erroneous leads accordingly and gives you statistics on the quality of your leads.

 One click emails send